 Not only is a Good Life Energy Savers insulated home ultra energy-efficient, it will also save you money, provide a far more comfortable living space, and is ultimately worth more than the typically built home.
 Finally, your high performance home will also play a significant role in reducing our nation’s need for foreign oil.

-Here are some of the differences between the spray foams that we use, We will use our expertise to recommend the best one for your home.
+Here are some of the differences between open & closed cell foams.
+We will use our expertise to recommend the best one for you, and may even suggest that you use a combination of both types of spray foam products in various areas of your home.

-Demilec Heatlok Soy closed cell polyurethane spray foam is the most technologically advanced and efficient form of insulation for improving the performance of a bulding.
+Closed Cell Spray Foam is the highest quality insulation for improving the performance of a building envelope.
 A single application creates an air, moisture, and vapor barrier that adds to the building’s structural integrity.
-Closed cell spray foam is almost always preferred in basements and crawl spaces, because of its vapor resistance characteristices, and can also be used on walls and attics.
+Closed cell spray foam is almost always preferred in basements and crawl spaces, because of its vapor resistance characteristics, and can also be used on walls and attics.

 The tiny foam cells of closed cell spray foam are closed and packed together.
 They are filled with a gas that helps the foam rise and expand and become a greater insulator.
 Closed cell foam would be a good choice where small framing sizes need the greatest R-value per inch possible.
-One inch of Demilec Heatlok Soy has an R Value of 7.4.
+One inch of closed cell spray foam has an R Value of between 6 and 7.5.
 Closed cell foam is also an excellent vapor barrier.
 Building Codes stipulate that a vapor barrier must have a water vapor permeance less than 1 perm.
-Independent test show that Heatlok Soy excedes these standards by as much as 38 percent.
+Many closed cell foams significantly exceed these standards.